Evan63w/IEEE/README.md

 once it has left the transmitter.
 Dividing this time by two will return the time it taken for the sound waves to reach the target object.

 Using distance = speed * time, and using the average speed of sound under typical conditions, the program returns the centimeters to an object from both sensors.

+This data will be used to help the robot navigate through the environment as it follows a human.